ONSgeo/set_operations_demo/README.md

 •	Apply these set operations in a spatial context.

 Set operations are very useful in geospatial analysis and having confidence using them will save both time and googling!

+Submitted by DGO Data Analysts apprentices, Ed Cuss and Lucy Astley-Jones, who have been spending the last 3 months in the geospatial team.